HenryDayHall/CORSIKA8/CONTRIBUTING.md

 ## Release versioning scheme

 Releases of CORSIKA 8 are thought to be the baseline for larger scale validation, and full production.
-The releases are numbered as x.y.z, starting with x=8, which will not be changed for CORSIKA 8.
-The y index is updated for new releases that normally contain improved or enhanced physics performance, and also interface changes to accomodate improvements.
-The z index can be updated more frequently for bug fixes or new features.
+The releases are numbered as CORSIKA 8 vx.y.z, starting with x=1.
+The x index is updated for new releases that normally contain improved or enhanced physics performance, and also interface changes to accomodate improvements.
+The y and z indices can be updated more frequently for bug fixes or new features.
 Changes in z will not contain interface changes, thus, production code will remain fully compatible within changes of z.
-Special releases of CORSIKA will also have a release names.
+Special releases of CORSIKA might also have a release name.

 # How to become scientific author of the CORSIKA Project